 You must use a standard Web browser such as Firefox, Chrome, Safari, or Microsoft Internet Explorer.
 You must enable cookies and Java to access most courses.

-Prior to the beginning of the semester, most course websites are under revision so students will not be able to access their Blackboard course right away.
+Prior to the beginning of the semester, most course websites are under revision so students will not be able to access their Canvas course right away.
 Check the NOVA Online Learning website for details on accessing your NOVA Online course website.
 If your course is not listed by the Start Date listed on your Quickstart Syllabus, contact the NOVA Online Hotline at (703) 323-3347 or (888) 435-6822.

 May I use computers on any NOVA college campus?

 Yes, college policy states that all NOVA students are required to show their NOVA student IDs when they want to use an open computer lab.
 This includes students enrolled in online learning courses.
 NOVA's pay-to-print service, FASTPrint, uses NOVA student IDs as debit cards for this service.
 Students can add money to their ID cards to print in the open computer labs or make copies in the libraries.
 This is especially helpful if one forgets an exam pass and needs to print one at the last moment for an exam in a campus testing center.

 NOVA Online at Northern Virginia Community Colleges offers robust, interactive online courses in more than 50 academic disciplines.
 Students can complete entire degrees and certificates through NOVA Online, or may choose to complete their academic work through a combination of online and on-campus classes.
 Some faculty teach courses they have designed themselves with instructional design assistance from NOVA Online staff, while others teach sections of already-developed courses.